Online Matching Frameworks under Stochastic Rewards, Product Ranking, and Unknown Patience: Introduction

 \section{Introduction}

 Online matching is a fundamental problem in e-commerce and online advertising, introduced in the seminal work of \citet{kvv}.
-While offline matching has a long history in economics and computer science, online matching has exploded in popularity with the ubiquity of the internet and emergence of online marketplaces.
-A common scenario in e-commerce is the online sale of unique goods due to the ability to reach niche markets via the internet (e.g., eBay).
-Typical products include rare books, trading cards, art, crafts, and memorabilia.
+While offline matching has a long history in economics and computer science, online matching has exploded in popularity with the ubiquity of the internet and the emergence of online marketplaces.
+A common scenario in e-commerce is the online sale of unique goods due to the ability to reach niche markets via the internet (e.g., eBay); typical products include rare books, trading cards, art, crafts, and memorabilia.
 We will use this as a motivating example to describe our setting.
 However, the settings we study can also model job search/hiring, crowdsourcing, online advertising, ride-sharing, and other online-matching problems.

-In classical online bipartite matching, we start with a known set of \emph{offline vertices} $U$ that may represent items for sale or ads to be allocated.
-Then, there is an unknown set $V$ of \emph{online vertices}, which may represent customers, users, or visitors to a webpage.
-The vertices of $V$ arrive online in some fashion.
-Typically, the customers arrive one-by-one, and a decision to match each customer or not (and if so, to which item) must be made irrevocably before the next customer is revealed.
-In the original formulation, these online vertices arrived in adversarial order~\citep{kvv}.
-However, less pessimistic \emph{stochastic} arrival models were introduced to better model real-world applications (e.g.\ e-commerce).
-These models have been studied extensively in subsequent work and include random order arrival, known non-stationary\footnote{Here the distribution of online vertices to arrive could change over time, but these distributions are known in advance and their realizations are independent.} arrivals, and (known or unknown) IID arrivals.
+In classical online bipartite matching, we start with a known set of \textit{offline vertices} that may represent items for sale or ads to be allocated.
+Then, an unknown sequence of \textit{online vertices} arrive, which may represent customers, users, or visitors to a webpage.
+These online vertices or customers arrive one-by-one, and the decision to match each customer or not (and if so, to which item) must be made irrevocably before the next customer is revealed.
+In the original formulation, the online vertices are chosen fully adversarially, although models that assume they are drawn from probability distributions have since been studied \citep{bib:Feldman,alaei2012online}.